completed, unless the drain is installed in the original ground with a

 municipal Zoning Ordinance.

-2. Any permitted use within the Riparian Buffer Easement shall be conducted in a
+- Any permitted use within the Riparian Buffer Easement shall be conducted in a

-xtent of the existing 100-year floodplain, improve
+manner that will maintain the extent of the existing 100-year floodplain, improve

 or maintain the stream stability, and preserve and protect the ecological function

-of the floodplain
+of the floodplain.

-3. Stormwater drainage pipes and all other linear utility lines as approved by the
+- Stormwater drainage pipes and all other linear utility lines as approved by the

 municipality shall be permitted within the Riparian Buffer Easement, but they